 In lean manufacturing, businesses look for ways to test products during the process, rather than at the end of the process.
 This ensures that value is not added to an assembly that is defective.
 With actual design execution happening in the virtual space, the design changes we now identify in a virtual prototype review may be addressed by the engineer during our design process.

 In our office, any tool that increases iteration speed, reduces cost, and reduces risk, is going to make our clients more successful.
 That is our promise to all of them.

-Even as we use it today, Virtual Reality prototyping is accomplishing these things.
+Even as we use it today, virtual reality prototyping is accomplishing these things.
 We are proud to be on the cutting edge of VR as a hardware development tool.
 We will be working hard to develop different ways to view, test, and manipulate our virtual prototypes as the technology progresses, and the need for faster, lower cost development cycles persists.
-Check in here periodically to see what is next.
+Check here periodically to see what is next.